 We Can Help You With Addiction and Bipolar Disorder

-Are you in need of addiction and bipolar disorder treatment center Dallas TX has?
+Are you in need of addiction and bipolar disorder treatment?
 If so, you can find the care that you need at Santé Center for Healing.
 We help people overcome not only substance abuse but also underlying mental disorders, such as bipolar disorder.
 A few of the programs and services that we offer include:

 - Individual and group therapy